alessia-cyber/CyberOps-Labs/lab02/logging-from-multiple-sources/README.md

 1. Enabled a Syslog service to capture messages from multiple devices.
 2. Observed how debug-level routing protocol messages were logged centrally.
 3. Monitored user authentication and logout events using AAA/TACACS+.
-4. Generated traffic and verified it was recorded by a NetFlow collector.
+4. Generated traffic and verified it was recorded by a NetFlow system.

 ## Skills Practiced